dvanic/oldwebsitedvanic2/teaching.md

 ### Teaching and outreach activities
 <small>
+#### ATSE Wonder of Science Young Science Ambassador
+Australian Academy of Technological Sciences and Engineering

+* The [Wonder of Science](http://wonderofscience.com.au/ "Wonder of Science") program is directed at engaging with students in Years 6 - 9 to encourage their enthusiasm about and appreciation for science and technology.

+* I was priviledged to be selected to be part of this program, and got to visit schools in Dalby and Jandowae in the Darling Downs South West region in Queensland, where I developed exciting lessons for students that tied in with their curriculum, helped them with working on and presenting their own science projects based on this material, and was part of organizing a conference in Chinchilla for students to showcase their work.

 #### Science Ambassador
 Institute for Molecular Bioscience Ambassador program (August 2012 – present)

 #### Tutor
 School of Chemistry and Molecular Bioscience, University of Queensland (February 2011 – present)

 * Since the first semester of my PhD I have tutored second and third year undergraduate courses at UQ in Molecular and Cell Biology, Microbiology, Genetics and Bioinformatics.
-These include BIOL3004 (Semester 1, 2013; Semester 1,2014), BIOL2200 (Semester 1, 2012; Semester 1, 2013; Semester 1, 2014), MICR3004 (Semester 2, 2012; Semester 2, 2013), MICR3003 (Semester 1, 2011; Semester 1, 2012) and BIOL2202 (Semester 2, 2011).
+These include BIOL3004 (Semester 1, 2013; Semester 1, 2014), BIOL2200 (Semester 1, 2012; Semester 1, 2013; Semester 1, 2014), MICR3004 (Semester 2, 2012; Semester 2, 2013), MICR3003 (Semester 1, 2011; Semester 1, 2012) and BIOL2202 (Semester 2, 2011).

 * These practical courses not only teach crucial laboratory and computational methodologies, but also allow students majoring in science to interact with tutors and ask about the realities of doing research, how to apply for Honours, and what life in the scientific world is like; according to the majority of students I have interacted with, these courses represent the first time during their undergraduate education they have such mentorship.
 I feel extremely privileged to be able to tutor at UQ, since it allows me to inspire students about how exciting biological science really is, how important it is (and will be) for medicine and therapeutics, and that they can make novel contributions to the field if they choose to pursue a career in it.